checkly/checkly-cli/README.md

 ### `npx checkly switch`

-Switch witch account you are logged into based on the accounts you can access with your credentials.
+Switch which account you are logged into based on the accounts you can access with your credentials.

 # Authentication